| | |

 • A plastic basket with holes on all sides.

-• A bunch of plastic spiders with one or two that has a white mark on their belly (I just used ones from the Dollar Tree)
+• A bunch of plastic spiders with one or two that have a white mark on their belly (I just used ones from the Dollar Tree)

 • White paint pen